ethereum-alarm-clock/ethereum-alarm-clock/docs/quickstart.rst

     :language: solidity

-The contract above is designed to lock away whatever ether it is given for ``numBlocks`` blocks.
+The contract above is designed to lock away and then send to ``receiver`` whatever ether it is given for ``numBlocks`` blocks.
 In its constructor, it makes a call to the ``schedule`` method on the ``scheduler`` contract.
 We would pass in the address of the scheduler we would want to interact with as the first parameter of the constructor.
-For instance, if we wanted to use the Block Scheduler that is deployed on the Ropsten test net we would use address ``0x96363aea9265913afb8a833ba6185a62f089bcef``.
+For instance, if we wanted to use the Block Scheduler that is deployed on the Kovan test net we would use address ``0x1afc19a7e642761ba2b55d2a45b32c7ef08269d1``.

-The function only takes 3 parameters at deployment, with the 7 parameters being into the schedule function being set by the developer of the smart contract.
-The schedule function takes 7 arguments, each of which we will go over in order.
+The schedule function takes 10 arguments, each of which we will go over in order.